 The 1931 Jubilee set is regarded by many to be the most visual appealing of North Borneo stamps.
-What we have here are the printer samples in pairs which were printed in different colours to the postal set.
+They were printed by Waterloo & Sons Ltd. What we have here are the printer samples in pairs which were printed in different colours to the postal set.
 A normal corresponding stamp is included for comparison.
 Despite what was inscribed, these are not actually specimen stamps as those were the overprinted actual stamps sent to various postal agencies.

 This set has punched holes of 2 mm in diameter but it also exist without holes which is probably more uncommon.
 All the values of the set was engraved by John Augustus Charles Harrison at Waterlow & Sons.
 He was also responsible for the superb George V sea horses set of stamps.